×

 Will NetBet apply to become a legal Ontario sportsbook?

 NetBet is a sports betting operator with a history of gaining national licenses in its most important markets including the UK, France and Romania.
 A long time casino and sports betting provider to Canada from the 'grey market', the country has been one if their most important markets.
-While there is no public news on the intentions of NetBet in Ontario, it is our understanding that NetBet will indeed apply for a license to serve Ontario legally.
+While there is no public news on the intentions of NetBet in Ontario, our understanding is that NetBet will indeed apply for a license to serve Ontario legally.
 The large amount of competition in the market may change this.
 We'll see if this comes through, or if they change plans.
 Update: At last check in early October 2022, NetBet had stopped serving players in the rest of Canada.
 In early November 2022, they received their AGCO license, but have yet to actually go live on the iGaming Ontario platform, so NetBet is currently completely out of the Canadian market.

 Which US sportsbooks do we expect to stay out of the Ontario legal market?